impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

   <img src="/assets/images/screenshot-16mar2023-856am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

-Not one of these includes examples of what the expected result would be when (for example) `parameter` is set to “foo/bar/baz” and “word” is set to “/”.
-Of course, “foo/bar/baz” and “/” might not be the right example cases for all types of parameter expansion, but there will be *some* values for “parameter” and “word” that would clarify the (rather abstract) descriptions above.
+Not one of these includes examples of what the expected result would be when (for example) `parameter` is set to "foo/bar/baz" and "word" is set to "/".
+Of course, "foo/bar/baz" and "/" might not be the right example cases for all types of parameter expansion, but there will be *some* values for "parameter" and "word" that would clarify the (rather abstract) descriptions above.

 It may not be the author's intention, but the effect on newbies is that it reduces their confidence in their ability to learn how to code, and therefore in their ability to participate in this community.
 It makes them more likely to consider quitting.
 And *we* as a community are worse off if they decide to quit.
 Our pool of ideas is then smaller and more shallow.